MetaMask/metamask-docs/wallet/how-to/use-onboarding-library.md

     const MetaMaskOnboarding = require('@metamask/onboarding');
     ```

-    If you prefer, you can instead include the prebuilt ES5 bundle that ships with the library:
+    Alternatively, you can include the prebuilt ES5 bundle that ships with the library:

     ```html
     <script src="./metamask-onboarding.bundle.js"></script>